word-fish/wordfish-python/README.md

 ### 3. Prepare cluster jobs

-After installations are complete, this install script will also call `run.py`, which will do preliminary work preparing all input files and corpus to do extractions.
+After installations are complete, this install script will also call `run.py`, which will do preliminary work preparing all input files and corpus.
 This is just preparing job files and is not hugely computationally intensive, and could probably be done on a screen on a home node.
 If you feel antsy about it, you can connect to a dev node.
 If you look at the run.py script, you will see commands appended to prepare the corpus and terms that you specified.
 This is going to generate the following file structure in your project folder (and files that will eventually be produced are shown):

       WORK
           SOFTWARE